Testable Predictions of Resonant Field Theory

 The question: Protons make up the cores of atoms.
 Are they truly eternal, or do they eventually decay?

-Current status: No confirmed proton decay yet, but experiments are approaching the sensitivity to test RFT's specific prediction.
+Current status: No confirmed proton decay yet, but our limits are approaching RFT's prediction.

 Next test: Hyper-Kamiokande and DUNE experiments (2027+) watching for rare decays